ibm-cloud-docs/vpc/vpn-create.md

 * The VPN gateway is created in the zone that is associated with the subnet that you select.
 Because the VPN gateway can connect to virtual server instances in this zone only, instances in other zones can't use this VPN gateway to communicate with the other network.
 For zone fault tolerance, deploy one VPN gateway per zone.
 * Make sure that there's enough space in the subnet for the gateway.
 To ensure VPN management and fail-over functions are able to function properly, create the VPN gateway in a subnet without any other VPC resources to guarantee that there are enough available private IPs for the gateway.
 A VPN gateway needs four private IP addresses to accommodate high availability and rolling upgrades.
 Since up to five private IPs in a subnet are reserved, the minimum subnet size that can be used to host a VPN gateway is 16 IPs (prefix `/28` or netmask `255.255.255.240`).
-* By default, PFS (Perfect Forward Secrecy) is disabled for VPN for VPC.
+* By default, PFS (Perfect Forward Secrecy) is disabled for {{site.data.keyword.vpn_vpc_short}}.
 Some vendors require PFS enablement for Phase 2.
 Check your vendor instruction and use custom policies if PFS is required.
-* VPN for VPC supports only one route-based VPN per zone per VPC.
+* {{site.data.keyword.vpn_vpc_short}} supports only one route-based VPN per zone per VPC.

 ## Creating a VPN gateway using the UI